Members of ASH Ireland, Council of the Irish Heart Foundation

 Mr Mark Murphy

-Mark Murphy is the Advocacy officer of the Irish Heart Foundation, specialising in the area of tobacco control and climate & health.
+Mark Murphy is the Senior Policy Manager for the Irish Heart Foundation, specialising in the area of tobacco control and climate & health.
 In his work, Mark coordinates the work of the ASH Council with the chairperson.
 Mark graduated from Trinity College Dublin with a bachelors degree in Business and Economics before completing a masters in International Public Policy and Diplomacy from University College Cork.

 He has worked in the area of European Affairs in both Brussels and Dublin before joining the Irish Heart Foundation in October 2018.